oliver-oloughlin/kvdex/README.md

 returns a promise resolving to either a Deno.KvCommitResult object if successful, or Deno.KvCommitError if not.

 **_NOTE_:** Atomic operations are not available for serialized collections.
-For indexable collections, to avoid collisions and errors related to indexing, an atomic operation will always fail when trying to delete and write to the same indexable collection.
+Deno KV limits to atomic operations (total size, key size, number of mutations) still apply.

 ### Without checking